diana-hep/parallel-histogram-metrics/README.md

    2. **Threads are pinned to CPUs.** Of course you can do that with `numactl`, but `psutil` makes it easy to do on a per-thread basis, sripted within one process.
 This test must be single-process to share a memory buffer (though it could have been done with forking...).
    3. **Experimental conditions, particularly test and control, are random-ordered.** Things like making permutations are one-liners in Python.

 Of course all of this can be done in C++, but I found it more expedient to do it in Python.
-The burden it added was having to load the functions in `ctypes` and set their signatures, since it can't read .h files.
+The burden this added was having to load the functions in `ctypes` and set their signatures, since Python can't read the .h files.

 ### Why am I using `gettimeofday` to measure time?